pimoroni/propeller-hat/documentation/Propeller-IDE-Getting-Started.md

 ##Update

-Propeller IDE 0.34.4 is now available.
-These instructions have been updated to reflect the 0.34.4 install process.
+Propeller IDE 0.33.3 is the latest recommended build ( I've had problems with PropellerManager in 0.34.4 ).
+These instructions have been updated to reflect the 0.33.3 install process.
 Enjoy!

-You can find out more about the new Propeller IDE here: https://github.com/parallaxinc/PropellerIDE/releases/tag/0.34.4
+You can find out more about the new Propeller IDE here: https://github.com/parallaxinc/PropellerIDE/releases/tag/0.33.3

 ##Preface